 3. What is the difference between sintered and electroplated or coated diamond drill bits and burrs?

 Sintered diamond drill bits - the diamond grit has been bonded to the matrix at very high temperatures and therefore has several layers of diamonds which by dressing or cleaning with an aluminium oxide stone will help maintain the life of your drill bit or burr revealing a new layer of diamonds each time.

 Electroplated, or coated diamond drill bits as they're more commonly referred to, tell us that the diamonds are coated onto the steel shank in a single layer, therefore once this layer has worn away, the drill bit will need to be replaced.
-These are the most economical and popular type of drill bits.
+These are the most economical and popular types of drill bits.

 Sintered diamond bits require cleaning or dressing before use and after each use with an aluminium oxide stone, thus revealing a fresh layer of diamonds each time.

 Sintered core drills are popular with stone masons, and sintered burs with sculptors, glass engravers and stone carvers.

-Your diamond tip drill bits lifetime will depend on many factors: speed, lubricant, pressure and the density of the material you're using.
+Your diamond tip drill bits' lifetime will depend on many factors: the proper drill speed, lubricant, pressure and the density of the material you're using.

 Unfortunately, this is a 'How-Long-Is-A-Piece-Of-String' type of question as we have no way of knowing what components make up your material.

 If you're drilling through sea glass, for instance, these may be thousands of years old, and we don't know the source of the glass.
 That said, some have achieved more than 250 holes in sea glass from just one bit!

-Take a look at a chart of Mohs Mineral Scale of Hardness to see the comparisons between different materials.
+Take a look at a chart of the Mohs Mineral Scale of Hardness to see the comparisons between different materials.
 Be aware that drilling through hard gemstones can take a long time, be patient, you'll get there in the end.